Period Calculator

 • Fertile Window: July 10 – July 15

-Why Track Your Period?
+Why Track Your Menstrual Cycle?

-Understanding the Menstrual Cycle
+Understanding the Menstrual Cycle Phases

-A typical menstrual cycle has four phases:
+The menstrual cycle consists of four main phases:

 Cycle LengthOvulation DayFertile WindowNext Period